ChiefMedia/mintMeasureColab/README.md

 Collaborative work between Chief Media and Mint Measure.

 ## aggregate_post_logs.py
+### Critical Info
+All input files MUST contain only the data.
+This means the following may require a couple of simple manual edits:
+1. Header row must be the first row in the file.
+2. All "pretty" formatting must be removed, i.e. file must contain only the data, with no whitespace columns on any side.
+3. POTENTIAL BUG: For market (multiple station) files, the format is a mess.
+To make the cleaning work for the most part, the length column ends up getting removed.
+As such, the length is added with a hard-coded value of 30, having looked at the files and verified only 30s exist.
+If this were to change, this will require a bug fix.

+Points 1 and 2 above apply to all post-log files, single station or multiple station.

+The script should handle all other data cleaning and formatting including dropping subtotal and total rows.
+Totals and subtotals should, however, be a first point of troubleshooting if something in the file does not look correct.

+If additions are made to the station mix, adding to or modifying the script to address the changes should be trivial if the above criteria are met.

 ### Running the script
 1. Ensure to install requirements.txt.
 2. Ensure that the /data folder exists in the same folder as the script.